-Each week we spotlight three pieces of writing from our longlist.
-This year's non-fiction writing displays a diversity of subject matter and genres including memoir, travel-writing and polemic.
-Themes range from the personal to the public.
+Each week we spotlight two short stories from our longlist.
+This year's writing displays a diversity of subject matter.
+Themes range from the personal to the public, from marriage to rebellion to assassination attempts.
 Yet in all cases our writers succeed in conjuring places and scenarios with an assurance that is particularly evocative and resonant of Pakistani society and culture.

 SPOTLIGHT